the13joker1/Fake-data-generator/README.md

 <h2>🛠 Functionalities</h2>

-* Generates random names, email addresses, dates of birth, and addresses based on the selected language.
+* Generates random names, email addresses, dates of birth, and addresses.
-* Supports different languages such as German, English, French, Malay, Chinese, Dutch, and Italian.

 <h2>🔧 How to Use</h2>

-* **Select language:** Select the desired language from the drop-down menu.
 * **Generate data:** Click on the "Generate" button to get random fake data.
 * **Show results:** The generated data is displayed below the form.